HugCls/HugCls/README.md

-2024-02-14: "Learn from the rejection and turn it into an opportunity!" - Mary Engelbreit
+2024-02-15: "The older you get the stronger the wind gets - and it's always in your face." - Pablo Picasso